Hazmi35/Hazmi35/README.md

 # Hello, World.

-Someone who likes to create useless apps.
+I'm just someone who likes to create useless apps.

 <!--
 **Hazmi35/Hazmi35** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.